-In conjunction with the deconsolidation of Helix Holdings I, LLC (Helix) in April 2019, we received a contingent value right with a 7-year term that entitles us to consideration dependent upon the outcome of Helix's future financing and/or liquidity events.
+In conjunction with the deconsolidation of Helix Holdings I, LLC (Helix) in April 2019, we received a contingent value right with a 7-year term that entitled us to consideration dependent upon the outcome of Helix's future financing and/or liquidity events.
 We elected the fair value option to measure the contingent value right received from Helix.
-The fair value of the contingent value right, included in other assets, is derived using a Monte Carlo simulation.
-Estimates and assumptions used in the Monte Carlo simulation include probabilities related to the timing and outcome of future financing and/or liquidity events, assumptions regarding collectability and volatility, and an estimated equity value of Helix.
-These unobservable inputs represent a Level 3 measurement because they are supported by little or no market activity and reflect our own assumptions in measuring fair value.
+Changes in the estimated fair value are recognized in other expense, net.
+We estimated the fair value of the contingent value right using a Monte Carlo simulation.
+Estimates and assumptions used in the Monte Carlo simulation included probabilities related to the timing and outcome of future financing and/or liquidity events, assumptions regarding collectability and volatility, and an estimated equity value of Helix.
+These unobservable inputs represented a Level 3 measurement because they are supported by little or no market activity and reflect our own assumptions in measuring fair value.
+On July 31, 2024, we received cash of \$83 million to settle the contingent value right early.

-Changes in the fair value of the Helix contingent value right, included in other (expense) income, net were as follows:
+Changes in the Helix contingent value right were as follows: